msiemsen/msiemsen.github.io/classes.md

 We will be building a reclining Arts and Crafts style Morris chair.
 We will use a combination of hand and power tools to build this iconic furniture form from quarter sawn oak.
 When our chairs are finished we will set up a session with Cynthia at Funky Little Chair To do the upholstery.

-* Date: 3 weekends.
-October 26th and 27th, November 2nd and 3rd and November 9th and 10th.
+* Dates:  6 days.
+October 17th-20th, October 26th and 27th.
 9:00 to 5:00
 * Cost: $780. plus materials
-* Materials: TBD around $100, does not include upholstery.
+* Materials: TBD around $120, does not include upholstery.
 * Skill Level: Intermediate
 * [e-mail](http://schoolofwood.com/contact)